222lore/Java-Graphs/README.md

 # Java-Graphs
-IntellijJ Idea course I made about Graphs in Java for my high school to use to teach future students in computer science courses.
+IntelliJ Idea course I made about Graphs in Java for my high school to use to teach future students in computer science courses.
 To take the course, run the JavaGraphsCourse.zip file.